rachitnigam/rachitnigam.com/content/post/virtual-cs-conferences.md

 +++
+title = "The Cost of Virtualizing CS Conferences" date = 2020-03-18T23:15:05-04:00 draft = false

+[extra]
-title = "The Cost of Virtualizing CS Conferences" summary = "PhD student complaints about not being able to meet his friends during a global pandemic." date = 2020-03-18T23:15:05-04:00 draft = false
+summary = "PhD student complaints about not being able to meet his friends during a global pandemic."

-tags = []

-[header]
-image = ""
-caption = ""
-preview = true

 +++